nouseforaname/bpf-hole/README.md

 ## what am I looking at?

 This attempts to reimplement pi-hole dns block as an eBPF program.
+It's doing packet inspection on udp traffic via TC (traffic / transmission control).
+If a `bad` hostname is detected, it will redirect the packet to localhost.
+It then uses a `XDP` program to drop the traffic of the redirected packet.
+Technically the XDP part is not necessary because we could stop the packet to ever egress the interface within the TC context.
+But this way we have been able to also try routing via eBPF.

 ## Why?

 To understand eBPF and what it can do or won't.
-I don't thing DNS packet inspection is a great usecase, but it is one that I can use to understand how to write eBPF programs.
-This should probably not be running on anyones system.
-You could just put a static hosts config on your system instead.
+I don't think DNS packet inspection is a great usecase, but it is one that I can use to understand how to write eBPF programs.
+This should probably not be running on anyones system but if you're feeling adventurous: `gl & hf` (You could just put a static hosts config on your system instead).

 But that's no fun is it.

 ## Run it?
+export BPF_HOLE_IFACE=< your interface of choice for filtering packets >
 if you're using `nix`:

 start bpf-hole